 Someone to talk to

-The relationship between pupils and their school librarian is often a positive one and some pupils feel they can approach their school librarian with problems, rather than a teacher or other adult.
+The relationship between pupils and school librarians is often a positive one.
+Some pupils feel they can approach their school librarian with problems, rather than a teacher or other adult.

-A librarian said: “I am not as intimidating as a member of staff, so you find yourself talking to the pupils and they invest a lot more into you than maybe they would necessarily in a teacher.”
+A librarian said: “I am not as intimidating as a member of staff, so you find yourself talking to the pupils.
+They invest a lot more into you than maybe they would necessarily in a teacher.”

-Given the right training, the librarian could be instrumental in spotting if a child is having wellbeing issues.
+Given the right training, school librarians can be instrumental in spotting if a child is having wellbeing issues.

 Fun and friendship

-Many schools run programmes and clubs which are based in their libraries and these can support pupils’ emotional health in different ways.
+Many schools run programmes and clubs which are based in their libraries.
+These can support pupils’ emotional health in different ways.

-Some libraries have reading groups to help younger or less able students improve their reading skills, or schemes where children take on tasks to help with the running of the library.
+Some libraries have reading groups to help younger or less able students improve their reading skills.
+Others have schemes where children take on tasks to help with the running of the library.

-Other libraries host more informal groups such as chess or art clubs so children get to know the school library as a space with multiple uses.
+Other school libraries host more informal groups such as chess or art clubs.
+This way, children get to know the school library as a space with multiple uses.

 Mindfulness